sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a bug where certain sorts of comments would get improperly rendered in the `:compact` style.

+* Always allow a trailing `*/` in loud comments in the indented syntax.

 ## 3.0.15

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.15).